jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ### The `Msg` function

 The unified way of writing output information from calling scripts.
 There are a number of arguments available when calling this function making it possible to write output to log file as well as windows Eventlog.
-Use `.dfp` files to set default values for input arguments.
-See the `MsgTest.dfp`file included in the module files for inspiration.
+Use the `.json` files framework to set default values for input arguments.

 The `Msg`-function will write messages using  `Write-Output` if it does not write output to a log file or eventlog.
 This will write messages to the std-out pipe.
 As PowerShell does not have a separated function output pipe you need to have this in mind when using `Msg`in called functions who returns data.